Adult-Gerontology Primary Care Nurse Practitioner Certification (AGPCNP-BC®)

-The ANCC Adult-Gerontology Primary Care Nurse Practitioner board certification examination is a competency based examination that provides a valid and reliable assessment of the entry-level clinical knowledge and skills of nurse practitioners.
+The ANCC Adult-Gerontology Primary Care Nurse Practitioner (AGPCNP) board certification examination is a competency-based examination that provides a valid and reliable assessment of the entry-level clinical knowledge and skills of the AGPCNP.
 This certification aligns with the Consensus Model for APRN Regulation: Licensure, Accreditation, Certification and Education.
-Once you complete eligibility requirements to take the certification examination and successfully pass the exam, you are awarded the credential: Adult-Gerontology Primary Care Nurse Practitioner-Board Certified (AGPCNP-BC).
+Once you complete eligibility requirements to take the certification examination and successfully pass the exam, you are awarded the credential: AGPCNP-BC (Adult-Gerontology Primary Care Nurse Practitioner-Board Certified).
 This credential is valid for 5 years.
 You can continue to use this credential by maintaining your license to practice and meeting the renewal requirements in place at the time of your certification renewal.
-The National Commission for Certifying Agencies and the Accreditation Board for Specialty Nursing Certification accredits this ANCC certification.
+The Accreditation Board for Specialty Nursing Certification accredits this ANCC certification.

 See below for instruction and pricing for new and renewal applications.